 Sometimes a new firm is coming to your study area that is in an industry that doesn’t currently exist.
-Maybe this is the first solar energy company (Sector 44 - Electric power generation - Solar) or the first brewery (Sector 108 - Breweries).
+Maybe this is the first solar energy company (Industry 44 - Electric power generation - Solar) or the first brewery (Industry 108 - Breweries).
 This is great news!
 But how can I model that in IMPLAN if that industry doesn’t exist yet?
 Well, here’s how.

 By clicking on the advanced menu icon on the Regions Overview screen, Customize Region pops up.
 This is where we can create our new industry.

-Select the Industry to customize by scrolling to the IMPLAN Sector; in this case Sector 103 - Mayonnaise, dressing, and sauce manufacturing.
+Select the Industry to customize by scrolling to the IMPLAN Industry; in this case Industry 103 - Mayonnaise, dressing, and sauce manufacturing.
 Now we see the details, which in this case are zero, for the Industry.

 However, we might know very few details about the barbecue sauce company.
 Given this, we can borrow the information about the Industry from another Region.
 If we know that the new barbecue sauce company will be very similar to one located in another county nearby or might follow national averages, we can pick that region from which to borrow.
 A good check for determining if a Regions makes for a good “proxy Region” is to compare the similarity of an Industry that exists in your Region and the Region you are considering borrowing information from, ideally an Industry similar to the one being introduced to your Region.